 Public & Private Law.
-National & International Law.
+EU National & International Law.
 Comparative Research.

 Christine Nikander is an experienced legal researcher.
 She has conducted legal research while at University, while employed at a large law firm, for multiple NGOs and think tanks, and for social enterprises.

 At University and for NGOs and think tanks, Christine has conducted extensive research on human environmental rights, on the environmental liability of corporate entities, on the international law applicable to the transboundary movement of electronic waste, on circular economy policy and law, as well as on corporate social responsibility under the law.